isabella232/primetime.en/help/release-notes/tvsdk-3x-ios.md

 ## New features {#new-features}

-* Fixed a scenario where playback stopped when a large number of ad resolution requests were made simltaneously.
+* Fixed a scenario where playback stops when a large number of ad resolution requests are made simltaneously.

 ### New features and fixes in the previous releases {#whats-new-previous}